Squeezing below the ground state of motion of a continuously monitored levitating nanoparticle: Abstract

 \section{Abstract}

 Squeezing is a crucial resource for quantum information processing and quantum sensing.
 In levitated nanomechanics, squeezed states of motion can be generated via temporal control of the trapping frequency of a massive particle.
-However, the amount of achievable squeezing typically suffers from detrimental environmental effects.
-We analyze the performance of a scheme that, by embedding careful time-control of trapping potentials and fully accounting for the most relevant sources of noise -- including measurement backaction -- achieves significant levels of mechanical squeezing.
-The feasibility of our proposal, which is close to experimental state-of-the-art, makes it a valuable tool for quantum state engineering.
+However, the amount of achievable squeezing typically suffers from detrimental environmental effects. {We propose a scheme for the generation of significant levels of mechanical squeezing in the motional state of a levitated nanoparticle by leveraging on the careful temporal control of the trapping potential.
+We analyze the performance of such a scheme by fully accounting for the most relevant sources of noise, including measurement backaction.} The feasibility of our proposal, which is close to experimental state-of-the-art, makes it a valuable tool for quantum state engineering.

 Quantum sensing, which aims at achieving the efficient probing of the properties of a quantum system and through quantum resources, is a task of key relevance in applications such as thermometry~\cite{DePasquale2018}, environment characterization~\cite{benedetti_2018, bina_2018, tamascelli_2020, barr2023}, detection of gravitational waves~\cite{PhysRevLett.116.061102}, quantum illumination and quantum radars~\cite{torrome2023advances, karsa2023quantum} and being able to detect gravity-induced entanglement~\cite{bose2017spin, marletto2017gravitationally}.
 To infer the information about the target system, quantum sensing uses auxiliary probing systems that can be directly controlled and measured, such that after the interaction the measurement results of the probing systems reflect the property of the target system.
 By suitably engineering the initial state of the probing system, it is often possible to obtain a significant sensing advantage~\cite{Huelga1997Improvement, Ulam2001Spin, Mitchell2004Super, Leibfried2004Toward, Lee2002quantum, Genoni2011Optical, Rafal2014Using, Huang2016Usefullness}.
 Specifically, squeezed states of massive particles embody a key ingredient in tackling many of the above quests~\cite{Giovannetti_2004, Pirandola_2018,Degen_2017,Andersen_2016,Lawrie_2019, buonanno2004improving, Krisnanda2020observable}, and the development of simple approaches to generate such states becomes a pivotal step in the development of the field ~\cite{Abadie_2011,Aasi_2013,Pooser_2015,Samantaray_2017,Acernese_2019}.